nah414/synqc-temporal-dynamics-series-hybrid-controller-/backend/README.md

 - `status` ("ok" | "warn" | "fail").

 These map directly onto the tiles in the SynQc TDS frontend.

+### Engineering controls

+Operators can tune a lightweight **control profile** that influences runs and the frontend visualization.
+The active profile is exposed via `/health` and can be managed with `GET/POST /controls/profile`.

+For CI environments without outbound package access, drop a cached wheel such as `httpx-0.27.2-py3-none-any.whl` into `backend/synqc_backend/vendor/httpx_wheels/` so the load test can run without skipping or downloads.

 ### Safety & Guardrails